 - name you image files in a logical and consistent manner.
 Begin each file name with a number, starting with your most recent work, so that the files will automatically arrange themselves in chronological order.
 Here is an example of one way to title your files:

-- include a text document on your CD which has a list of works, as well as include a printed copy of this list in your submission.
+- include a PDF text document that includes a list of works, as well as your contact information

 A written proposal for an exhibition is only necessary if you are submitting your work to a gallery that explicitly requests exhibition proposals, not just artist portfolios.
 If you are seeking representation by a gallery, you do not need to have a written exhibition proposal.